zwangab91/movie-recommender/README.md

 # A Netflix project by BBRW
-Train a recommender system with the netfliz prize competition
+Train a recommender system on the Netflix competition data